Up until now, Sue has been oblivious to some of the show’s more, shall we say, regrettable shortcomings. But that’s all about to change.

 Sue: Who are this lot again?

 Sue: Oh yes, the blokes in the wetsuits.
-Hang on, if they were wearing wetsuits, why haven’t they taken them off?
+Hang on, if they’re wearing wetsuits, why haven’t they taken them off yet?

-Yartek attempts to extract the last key from Ian with a cunning disguise – he puts a cloak over his head and doesn’t look at anyone.
+Yartek attempts to extract the final key from Ian with a cunning disguise – he places a cloak over his head and refuses to look him in the eye.

 Sue: That isn’t even remotely suspicious.
-If Ian falls for that, I’ll be extremely angry.
+If Ian falls for that, I’ll be very disappointed.

 Bizarrely, he does and he doesn’t.
-Out in the corridor, Ian claims that something was a bit fishy about “Arbitan” (like him possessing the wrong shaped head and a completely different voice, perhaps?) but he still hasn’t completely caught on.
-And then, two minutes later, just when everything looks like it’s going pear-shaped, he tells everyone how he gave Yartek the wrong key anyway.
-Sue isn’t buying it for a second.
+Ian claims something was a bit fishy about Arbitan (was it the fact he had the wrong shaped-head and a completely different voice, perhaps?) but he still hasn’t caught on yet.
+And then, two minutes later, just when everything looks like it’s going to go completely pear-shaped, he tells us he gave Yartek the wrong key, anyway.
+Sue doesn’t buy this for a second.

 Sue: What a load of old bollocks.

-Sue: The only really positive thing I can say about this story is that at least it kept things interesting with a different location each week.
-But the acting was pretty dreadful; Altos was a wimp and Sabetha the Teenage Wench was painfully wooden.
-In fact, I’m pretty sure that she’s still possessed by the brains-in-the-jar.
+Sue: The only positive thing I can say about this story is that it kept things interesting with a different location each week.
+But the acting was dreadful.
+Altos was a wimp and Sabetha the Teenage Wench was painfully wooden.
+In fact, I think she’s still possessed by those brains in a jar.

 4/10